Minnesota Carry Permit Page

 Legal limits on your human rights

 Minnesota Statutes §624.714 addresses when we need a pistol carry permit, and when we don’t.
 It lays out how to get one, limitations on rights or permit holders, and criminal penalties for violations.
-And it includes limitations on legal rights to pistols based upon criminal convictions and offender registration status as well.
+And it includes limitations on legal rights to pistols based upon criminal convictions and offender registration status.

 Minnesota Carry Permit Law